spxbhuhb/adaptive/.github/CONTRIBUTING.md

 )
 ```

+### Best practices

+1. I typically work in the sandbox module with a minimal implementation.
+2. When the sandbox version works I move it to the cookbook.
+3. When the cookbook version works I add the change to wherever I want it.

 ### Debugging and tracing

 Debugging code in a browser is not necessarily trivial, mostly because of coroutine stack traces does